panchishin/neuralnet/README.md

 An implementation of the classic Artificial Neural Net with back propagation learning.

 When Artificial Neural Nets were first invented and picked up by mainstream popular science many people believed it was going to usher in a new era of thinking machines.
-That was many decades ago.
-It turns out that intelligence is more than a few hundred artificial neurons and intelligent operations can be performed with very different solutions, such as [AlphaBeta](https://www.npmjs.com/package/alphabeta).
-Even so, Artificial Neural Nets have solved a host of modern problems and continue to be an important component in object and pattern recognition, such as character, music, and face recognition.
+That was many decades ago and it turns out that intelligence is more than a few hundred artificial neurons.
+Way back when memory was measured in MB and CPU was measured in MHz (1,000x slower than today) intelligent operations could more effectively be performed with very different solutions, such as [AlphaBeta](https://www.npmjs.com/package/alphabeta).
+Fast forward to today and  Artificial Neural Nets have solved a host of modern problems and are an important component in classification, heuristics, and content generation.

+For more serious implementations try Tensorflow, Torch, or other such frameworks.

 Section Links : [Construction](#construction) , [Execution](#execution) , [Examples](#example) , [Misc](#misc) , [Related](#related-ai-projects) , and [References](#references)